godatadriven/godatadriven-blog/content/experiments-day.md

 ## I love experiments

-GoDataDriven is excited to invite you for I love Experiments, August 30, one day full of experiments.
-This day is organizd together with [Arjan Haring](https://medium.com/i-love-experiments "Arjan Haring"), Social Entrepreneur at The Control Group.
+GoDataDriven and [Arjan Haring](https://medium.com/i-love-experiments "Arjan Haring"), Social Entrepreneur at The Control Group, are excited to invite you for I love Experiments, August 30, one day full of experiments.

 You have the unique opportunity to work with Sinan Aral, the David Austin Professor of Management and Professor of Information Technology and Marketing at the MIT Sloan School of Management.